EyasuTeshome/shifttracker/job-search/job-searching-morning-session-answer-tell-me-about-yourself.md

 💡 **Remember that this meeting should take 1 hour, not 30 minutes.**

 - Join the Zoom call with your team - remember to always be on time to respect your teammates’ time and practice respecting your interviewers’ time.
-- Select a **leader** who will ensure you follow the outline below - do not skip any steps!
+- Select a **master of the session** who will ensure you follow the outline below - do not skip any steps!

 ### Preparation - 15 min